ShatrovOA/dtFFT/docs/f_api.rst

   Type that can be used to set additional configuration parameters to ``dtFFT``

+  :f logical enable_log:
+    Should dtFFT print additional information during plan creation or not.

+    Default is ``.false.``

   :f logical enable_z_slab:
     Should ``dtFFT`` use Z-slab optimization or not.